open-ephys/commutator-docs/_sources/coax-commutator/user-guide/index.rst.txt

 User Guide
 *************************************************

-This guide details all aspects of using the commutator.
+..
+Attention:: If you haven't verified the core functionality of your Open Ephys commutator, refer to the
+               :doc:`Quick Start Guide <../quick-start-guide/index>`.

+The coaxial commutator's compatibility with lightweight high-bandwidth coaxial cables facilitate experiments by promoting natural animal behavior and enabling higher data transfer rates.
+This user guide details how to use the coaxial commutator.

 .. toctree::
     :hidden: